searchspring/competencies/competencies/design-tool-adobe-xd.md

-# Competency - Design Tool Adobe XD
+# Design Tool: Adobe XD

 [Adobe XD](https://www.adobe.com/ca/products/xd.html) is a free interface design application used to build fully-fledged illustration, as well as prototyping capabilities